PpAaMm19945/stage-builder/public/books/My First Books/counting-to-five/content.md

 # Back Cover

-One, two, three, four, five!
-Join Kato as he discovers numbers all around him in Uganda.
+One banana, two hens, three tomatoes... count all the way to ten with Kato!
+Discover numbers in the beautiful sights and sounds of Uganda.
 Perfect for little learners aged 2-5!